 Dr. Concepcion and colleagues review the current state and future directions of the transplant nephrology workforce.
 Transplant nephrology is the most established subspecialty of nephrology with a well-developed training program and a defined clinical apparatus (medical directorship, independent service line).
 The authors review the current status of fellowship training, educational requirements, and the unique opportunities available in transplantation.

 Dialysis access is a vital component to the patient undergoing dialysis.
-Internventional nephrology grew out the the need to provide close care and monitoring of dialysis access.
+Interventional nephrology grew out the the need to provide close care and monitoring of dialysis access.
 Dr. Niyyar and Dr. Beathard discuss the past, present, and future of interventional nephrology.
 The discuss the evolution of the American Society of Interventional Nephrology (ASDIN), the growth of training programs offering certified training in Interventional Nephrology and a look at the future of the subspecialty.

 Palliative continues to be an important part of the nephrology workforce.
-Dr. Gelfand and colleagues review the all aspects of the workforce including ensuring adequate exposure during fellowship training in order to build capacity.
+Dr. Gelfand and colleagues review the all aspects of the palliative care workforce including ensuring adequate exposure during fellowship training in order to build capacity.
 The authors discuss the importance of strong communication skills to help guide decision making, advance care planning, and goals of care.
 Finally, research and policy changes are needed to help ensure palliative care medicine continues to evolve and play an integral role in nephrology.

 The majority of practicing nephrologists in the United States are in private practice.
 Preparing fellows for a career in private practice has recently garnered increased focus.
 Dr. Agha and colleagues discuss strategies to ensure trainees are prepared for this transition.
 They also discuss traditional and emerging opportunities for individuals in private practice.
 These include diversifying ones practice, interventional nephrology, increasing use of home dialysis, research, and business ventures.